dianeegret/2022-Whale-Habitat-Distribution/Eubalaena_glacialis_ship_distribution_model.md

 ### B. Plotting the North Atlantic Right Whale's distribution

 Download occurrence data.
 Occurrence data is recorded evidence that a certain species occurred at a certain place at a certain time.
 Here we download occurrence data of the North Atlantic Right Whale from GBIF.org (Global Biodiversity Information Facility).
 We use a csv format (comma-separated values), a type of text file.
+This file is attached in my repository.

 ```{r}
 # load pre-downloaded occurrence data